coralogix/terraform-coralogix-aws/modules/ecs-ec2/README.md

-# ECS EC2 Open Telemetry Agent
+# Coralogix OpenTelemetry Agent for ECS-EC2.
+Terraform module.

 Terraform module to launch the Coralogix Distribution for Open Telemetry ("CDOT") into an existing AWS ECS Cluster, in the OTEL [Agent deployment](https://opentelemetry.io/docs/collector/deployment/agent/) pattern.
 The module is available on the [Terraform Registry](https://registry.terraform.io/modules/coralogix/aws/coralogix/latest/submodules/ecs-ec2).